California Lemon Law News + Info

 If you are successful in your lemon law claim, the manufacturer has to compensate your attorneys’ fees and costs as part of the final settlement.

-If your Ford vehicle has issues with batteries, electrical systems or other important parts and your local dealership has not been able to repair your vehicle, our lemon law attorneys can help you recover legal restitution.
-If applicable, our attorneys can help you opt out of any relevant class action lawsuits so you can pursue an individual lemon law claim.
+If you received a recall on Ford Bronco Sport or Maverick vehicles and your local dealership has not been able to repair your vehicle, our lemon law attorneys can help.
+If applicable, our attorneys can help you opt out of any current or future class action lawsuits, allowing you to pursue an individual lemon law claim related to batteries, electrical systems, or other things like leaks, engine control software, or electrical accessories.

 It starts with a free consultation.
-During the consultation call, you may ask our attorneys any questions you have about the legal process.
+During the consultation call, you are welcome to ask our attorneys any questions you may have about the legal process.
 If we suspect that you have a potential claim, we will request your repair orders or work orders for further review.
 To get started, you may fill out our consultation request form below or call us at 833-208-8181.

 References